 Specific standards.
-In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 98-6B, Basis for establishing the areas of special flood hazard or in § 98-11C(2), Use of other base flood data, the following standards are required:
+In all areas of special flood hazard where base flood elevation data has been provided as set forth in § 98-6B, Basis for establishing the areas of special flood hazard, or in § 98-11C(2), Use of other base flood and floodway data, the following standards are required:

 Residential construction.
 New construction and substantial improvement of any residential structure shall:

 Have the lowest floor, including basement, elevated to or above base flood elevation.

 Require within any AO Zone on the municipality's FIRM that all new construction and substantial improvement of any residential structure shall have the lowest floor, including basement, elevated above the highest adjacent grade at least as high as the depth number specified in feet (at least two feet if no depth number is specified), and require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures.

 Nonresidential construction.
 New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated to the level of the base flood elevation or, together with the attendant utilities and sanitary facilities, shall require within any AO Zone on the municipality's FIRM that all new construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either:

 Have the lowest floor, including basement, elevated above the highest adjacent grade at least as high as the depth number specified in feet (at least two feet if no depth number is specified), and require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures; or